Singapore city's sunset view with a beautiful river in front.

 Giant letters famous Singapore Flyer on entrance of a white building.

-Singapore Flyer is featured in many Singapore tour packages on the itinerary along with other popular attractions like the Night Safari House, Sentosa Island, Marina Bay Sands SkyPark.
+Flyer is part of many Singapore tour packages, along with other popular attractions, such as the Night Safari House, Sentosa Island, and Marina Bay Sands SkyPark.
 If you want to visit several attractions, buy a combo ticket, it will be cheaper.

 For those wanting a more luxury experience, there are special premium packages available, including: